astra-vision/astra-vision.github.io/_pages/jobs.md

 To apply, send a mail to
 <a href="{{ site.data.team['de Charette'].url }}" target="_blank">Raoul de Charette</a>
  (<script>(function whatever(){var s='[AT]',n='raoul[DOT]de-charette',k='inria.fr',e=n+s+k,l='<a href="mailto:\{\{spam@uce.gov\}\}">\{\{spam@uce.gov\}\}</a>'.replace(/\{\{.+?(\}\})/g,e);document.write(l)})()</script>)
-with resume, 1 or 2 referree names, and few lines to detail your interest.
+with resume, 1 or 2 referree names, and few lines to detail your interest.<br>
+<u>2023-04-25 update:</u> We've filled some positions, but new ones may open for talented candidates.

 <hr style="margin-top: 5rem;">
 <hr>